The CFE offers funding to support the formation and

 Mutual mentoring encourages the development of a wide variety of mentoring partnerships to address specific areas of knowledge and expertise.

-MUTUAL MENTORING REDEFINES “MENTORING” BY FOCUSING ON
+MUTUAL MENTORING REDEFINES “MENTORING” BY

 -Self-identified needs and goals, rather than generic, one-size-fits-all knowledge